 Transfer the wedges to a baking sheet (I line mine with parchment paper) and bake in a preheated oven for 12-15 minutes or until golden brown and a pick inserted near the berries comes out clean.

-While the scones are baking mix together the powdered sugar, whipping cream, and orange juice to create a glaze.
+While the scones are baking, make your sweet orange glaze.
+Mix together the powdered sugar, whipping cream, and orange juice to create a glaze.
 The amount of powdered sugar you use will determine how thick the glaze is.
+The sweet glaze is perfect to go with the tartness of the cranberries.

 When the scones are baked through remove from oven to cool.
 Once cool, drizzle with the glaze and serve.
 I hope you love this cranberry orange scones recipe as much as I do!